Overview

 Financial Technologies

-Canada’s fintech industry needs critical developments to the long-term growth of the industry including consumer behavior, partnerships, funding, the regulatory environment, and talent.
-In Canada, one potential niche segment is people who have recently settled in the country.
-Canada has one of the world’s highest immigration rates and welcomed about 500,000 people in 2022.
-Of these, 60 percent were between 20 and 39 years old—the age group most likely to use fintech products.
-In Canada, partnerships remain scarce.
-Fintech leaders, investors, and academics have identified challenges associated with bank–fintech partnerships.
-These included long sales cycles of up to 24 months, costly and arduous risk management and compliance requirements, and stringent exclusivity clauses.
-Regulatory compliance requirements hamper the formation of partnerships.
+For long-term industry growth, Canada’s fintech sector needs critical developments in areas like consumer behavior, partnerships, funding, the regulatory environment, and talent acquisition.
+One potential niche segment for fintech services is people who have recently settled in the country.
+Canada has one of the highest immigration rates globally, welcoming about 500,000 people in 2022.
+Of these, 60% of all immigrants were between 20 and 39 years old, the age group most likely to use fintech products.

-Canadian fintechs received a record US$7.8 billion in investments in the first six months of 2024, up more than seven-fold from last year’s full-year total of US$1.1 billion.
-Private equity investments into two Montréal-based fintechs – Nuvei Corp. and Plusgrade Inc. – accounted for 94 per cent of the total value invested in Canada – and were also among the biggest five deals globally.
-These two Canadian deals reflect the growing fintech ecosystem in Montréal, and Quebec more broadly, where the startup scene thrives thanks to support from institutional investors, and a steady stream of talent from world-class universities.
+Canada’s fintech ecosystem saw record investment in 2024, with US$7.8 billion in funding during the first half of the year—more than seven times the full-year total of US$1.1 billion in 2023.
+The two largest investments in Canadian fintech—Montreal-based Nuvei Corp. and Plusgrade Inc.—accounted for 94% of the total value invested in Canada and were among the top five deals globally.
+These two deals reflect the growing fintech scene in Montreal and Quebec, where the startup environment thrives thanks to strong support from institutional investors and a steady influx of talent from world-class universities.

 Upcoming Events